-FACS FACTS is the newsletter of the BCS Formal Aspects of Computing Science (FACS) specialist group.
+FACS FACTS is the newsletter of the BCS Formal Aspects of Computer Science (FACS) special interest group.
 It publishes reports on events organised or attended by the group, and announcements of relevant conferences, books, etc. Previously it was known as FACS EUROPE as it was published in association with the FM Europe organisation.
 The FACS newsletter welcomes short articles on formal methods activities, books, workshop reports, etc. Send any contributions to Kevin Lano in Word or text format, kcl@dcs.kcl.ac.uk.